helsinki-sda-group/subsystem-discovery/README.md

 Link to full paper (open access, green button for PDF) https://ebooks.iospress.nl/volumearticle/69939

+### TL;DR
+Structure learning directly from time-series observations of up to ~2000 variables, millions of timesteps

+### Abstract
+Deep neural networks are increasingly used for time series tasks, yet they often struggle to interpretably model high-dimensional data.
+In this context, we consider the task of learning easy to understand connections between time-series variables, and organizing them into subsystems, directly from observed data.
+Our approach reconstructs multivariate time-series with a masked autoencoder, where all information between individual variables is mediated by a learned adjacency matrix.
+This intuitive pairwise relationship enables grouping of variables without prior knowledge of cluster quantity or size, and is particularly useful for analyzing complex sensor systems with unknown structural interdependencies.
+Our method simultaneously learns a useful signal representation and aids in understanding the underlying processes.
+We show that we can learn the correct subsystems from simulated data, and demonstrate identification of plausible subsystem structure from high-dimensional real-world data.
+In addition, we show that the model retains high predictive performance.

 ## Get the data (optional)
 - 3x double pendulums code adapted from https://matplotlib.org/stable/gallery/animation/double_pendulum.html
   - Generate more via https://github.com/helsinki-sda-group/subsystem-discovery/blob/main/dataloaders/pendulum_dataloader.py#L240-L269